 Boost your cash flow

 A BMT Tax Depreciation Schedule ensures property investors don’t miss out on the hidden cash flow available for their properties.
-During the 2017/2018 financial year, BMT found residential property investors an average first year deduction of $8,212.
+BMT found residential property investors an average depreciation claim of almost $9,000 in FY 2017/18.

 Reducing your taxable income by this amount in the first year alone will boost your cashflow, meaning you can save more for your retirement.